skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

   This argument determines initial guess method for SSR method.

   + *'dft'*: Initial orbitals for SSR method are generated from the DFT calculation with **scf_rho_tol** tolerance.
-  + *'read'*: Reads 'c0' file generated from previous step as initial guess.
+  + *'read'*: Use orbitals calculated at the previous time step as the initial guess for the SSR calculation.
-    At first MD step, **guess_file** will be used as initial guess.

 \

 - **guess_file** *(string)* - Default: *'./c0'*

-  This argument designates initial molecular orbital file for SSR method.
+  The **guess_file** determines the name of file containing orbitals for the initial guess of orbitals for the SSR calculation at the first MD step.
-  It is vaild when **guess** is *'read'*.
+  This argument is effective only if **guess** = *'read'*.
+  If the file does not exist, *'dft'* option is requested for the initial guess for the SSR calculation.

 \